erysdren/eui/README.md

 ## Usage

-Here is a basic EUI usage example that assumes 4 bit color and the default 16 color VGA palette.
+Here is a basic eui usage example that assumes 4 bit color and the default 16 color VGA palette.

 ```c
 /* set alignment to the center of the frame */